foxlily95/All-About-God/README.md

        <button type="button" class="collapsible" id="13">October 13, 2024 Sunday Devotion</button>
        <div class="content">
         <p>
-        <h4>Psalm 9:10 <br>
+        <h4>Isaiah 40:31 <br>
-        Those who know your name trust in you, for you, LORD, have never forsaken those who seek you.
+        but those who hope in the Lord will renew their strength.
+They will soar on wings like eagles; They will run and not grow weary, they will walk and not be faint.
         </h4>
         </p>
         <p>
         <h4>Cross References:</h4>
-        Isaiah 40:31<br>
-        But those who hope in the Lord will renew their strength.
-They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.<br><br>
+        <br><br>
         </p>
         <h4>Reflection</h4>
         <p>